 Indiana University-Purdue University Columbus (IUPUC) was founded in 1970 to serve the post-secondary education needs of citizens and industry in south central Indiana.
 We deliver top-quality Indiana University and Purdue University degree programs.

-A growing, dynamic campus, IUPUC serves about 1,700 students and employs 53 full-time faculty, 56 full-time staff, and 136 adjunct faculty and part-time staff.
+A growing, dynamic campus, IUPUC serves 2,300 students and employs 400 full-time faculty and staff, adjunct faculty and part-time staff.
 Students at IUPUC are mainly from Bartholomew, Brown, Decatur, Jackson, Jennings, Johnson, Ripley, and Shelby counties, although other counties are also represented in the student population.
 IUPUC has a growing international student population due to the presence of international and global industry in the region.
 It has also begun to attract students from outside the state of Indiana.

 IUPUC's student population includes a mix of traditional and nontraditional students.
 With an average class size of 15.4 students, IUPUC offers undergraduate and graduate degree programs, including business, communication studies, elementary education, English, general studies, mechanical engineering, nursing, psychology, and sociology.